ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 If you have a Discord account, we encourage you to join our [Development Discord server](https://discord.gg/Ak8sCDQ).

 {{< admonition success >}}
 **If your request is accepted, you'll receive an email from Transifex.
-We usually review requests every 48 hours.**
+We usually review requests every 96 hours.**
 {{< /admonition >}}

 {{< admonition error >}}
 If your request is denied, you'll receive an email.
-If you believe this was a mistake, please send an email to  `translation@scratchaddons.com` indicating your Transifex username.
+Decisions are never final.
+You may send an email to  `translation@scratchaddons.com` indicating your Transifex username and your request will be strongly reconsidered.
 See below for other contact methods.
 {{< /admonition >}}

 ## Help or contact